spilliams/terrascope/notes/hypothetical.md

 At every level of this infrastructure, we could have a terraform root configuration that says "build me these resources".
 At any level we could also want our roots to depend on the levels before it.
-For instance: at the `environment` scope we provision a single S3 bucket in every domain account, and at the `region` scope below it we provision prefixes inside that s3 bucket.
+For instance: at the `environment` scope we provision a single S3 bucket in every domain environment account, and at the `region` scope below it we provision prefixes inside that s3 bucket.

 The goal of `terrascope` is to be able to manage this kind of infrastructure without having 500 separate terraform root configurations which are mostly